CodinGame/codingame-game-engine/engine/core/README.md

     }
 }
 ```
-The Game Manager's API will thus work with your `AbstractPlayer` subclass, which you may modify at leisure.
+The Game Manager's API will thus work with your `Player` class, which you may modify at leisure.

 # Documentation